The QCD Scale Parameter from the Photon Structure Function: Numerical Analysis for the Extraction of

-Figure \ref{fig_f2np} shows the non-perturbative results from our calculation.
-The structure functions of the VMD parts of the rPSF in the region from 1~GeV$^2$ to 100~GeV$^2$.
-The solid and dashed lines represent inverted moment functions and original moment functions respectively.
-They are almost overlapped and we cannot distinguish one another except the low $x$ region where the uncertainty is the greatest.
+Fig. \ref{fig_f2np} shows the non-perturbative results from our calculation.
+The structure functions of the VMD parts of the rPSF ranges from 1~GeV$^2$ to 100~GeV$^2$.
+The solid and dashed lines represent inverted moment functions and original moment functions, respectively.
+They are almost overlapping, making them indistinguishable from one another, except in the low-$x$ region where uncertainty is greatest.

-We check the error of the inversion in the $\chi^2$ method in Fig. \ref{fig_f2nperr}.
+Fig. \ref{fig_f2nperr} shows the inversion error for the $\chi^2$ method.
 It shows the corresponding logarithmic errors between the original and inverted structure functions of the VMD part of the rPSF in the region from 1~GeV$^2$ to 100~GeV$^2$.
-As we can see the logarithmic error is satisfactory in the most of the $x$ region except the region near $x=0$ and $x=1$.
-The error near $x=1$ is not a problem since the value of the structure function is almost zero.
-The uncertainty near $x=0$ is not a big concern either since the structure function is finite.\\
+We can see that the logarithmic error is satisfactory in the most of the $x$-region except for the regions near $x=0$ and $x=1$.
+The error near $x=1$ is not a problem since the structure function is almost zero, the uncertainty near $x=0$ is not a big concern either as the structure function is finite.\\

-Now, the perturbative QCD part of vPSF is obtained after the inversion of moments calculated in the next-to-leading order.
-The non-perturbative part of vPSF is also obtained from VMD including only $\rho$ meson contribution.
-We then obtain the total vPSF by adding two contributions.
-Figure \ref{fig_vpsfl_tot} shows the total vPSF for four values of $\ol$ for $Q^2=5$ GeV$^2$, $P^2=0.35$ GeV$^2$ compared to the data from PLUTO \cite{PLUTO}.
-The plot with solid, dotted, dashed line indicate the total vPSF $F^\gamma_2$, the perturbative part of vPSF, $F^\gamma_{2, PQCD}$, and the non-perturbative part of vPSF, $F^\gamma_{2, NP}$ respectively.
-They fit reasonably well with the experimental data especially for two cases of $\ol=0.2$ GeV and $\ol=0.456$ GeV.
+Now, the perturbative QCD part of the vPSF is obtained when we calculate the inversion of moments in the next-to-leading order.
+The non-perturbative part of the vPSF is also obtained from VMD including only $\rho$ meson contribution.
+Then, we can obtain the total vPSF by adding these two contributions.
+Fig. \ref{fig_vpsfl_tot} shows the total vPSF for four values of $\lms$ for $Q^2=5$ GeV$^2$, $P^2=0.35$ GeV$^2$ compared to the data from PLUTO \cite{PLUTO}.
+The plot with solid, dotted, dashed lines indicate the total vPSF $F^\gamma_2$, the perturbative part of vPSF, $F^\gamma_{2, PQCD}$, and the non-perturbative part of vPSF, $F^\gamma_{2, NP}$, respectively.
+They fit reasonably well with the experimental data especially for two cases of $\lms=0.2$ GeV and $\lms=0.456$ GeV.